grigoros/DeadArtistsWASM/README.md

 -------------------------------------------------------------------------------------------------------------

+**(7) Use the site!**

-**(7) Now that you've done all that, feel free to mess around the site at your leisure!
+Now that you've done all that, feel free to mess around the site at your leisure!
 Other features to test include the site's search function, pagination, cart functions, and order functions.